 2022 Accounting and Auditing Standards Update and Their Impact on Your Audits

-Michelle L. Bryan, CPA
+Michelle Bryan, CPA, Partner

 There have been several updates to various accounting and auditing standards that will impact your audit reports and the processes your auditors follow in completing the engagement.
 See below for some key highlights: